Code-Institute-Submissions/artontray-PROJECT4/README.md

 Initially, I searched for an appropriate template on [Boostrap Website](https://startbootstrap.com/themes) and created a preliminary static version of the app to determine the placement of elements and to assess the feasibility of the design I created in Balsamiq.

-I used this template as a basment : [Template Boostrap](https://startbootstrap.com/previews/sb-admin-angular) :
+I used this template as a basment : [Template Boostrap](https://startbootstrap.com/previews/sb-admin-angular) with the following  [License](https://github.com/twbs/bootstrap/blob/main/LICENSE)

 ![TABLES](static/assets/images/readme-images/bootstrap.png)